stormatters image

 Devotees recite these verses whenever they feel they're in danger.
 It is also sung to bid farewell to the departed.
 Devotees may also wear talismans or rings with Lord Nrsimha's image, and in times of greater distress, there's a long prayer to Lord Nrsimha called the Nrsimha-kavacha that some devotees turn to for comfort.
 Children growing up in gurukula drew pictures of Lord Nrsimha, acted in plays based on the story, and chanted the prayers daily.

 In a grave twisting of the tradition, one teacher in Vrindavana used to punch children using a heavy silver Nrsimha ring like brass knuckles.
-This robs the children of a compassionate image of god, and makes the teachers into killers of the soul, as well as abusers of the body.
+This robs the children of a compassionate image of God, and makes the teachers into killers of the soul, as well as abusers of the body.

 For those who feel alienated from the religious symbols of their parents' religion there is always the possibility of finding a new spiritual path to follow.
 Sometimes these quests take a negative route.
 One child of ISKCON, frustrated with his parents' religious images, turned to LSD as a spiritual reference point.
 The numinous insights and feelings from the drug masked the pain he felt being raised in gurukula, Catholic school, and finally a reform school in Utah.
 At the age of eighteen, he committed suicide while under the influence.
 Drugs and suicide are severe answers to meaningful questions.
 Why did these children deserve to be treated like this? is one question I would ask.
 What does it do to a person?
 Is it also possible to express the dilemma in a positive way?